Joan McBreen

 Joan McBreen (born 1944), is an Irish poet.
 Her work has been translated into many languages and appears in a number of anthologies.

 Biography

 Joan McBreen was born in 1944.
 She qualified as a primary school teacher, and in 1997 was awarded an MA from University College, Dublin.

 McBreen is involved with a number of literary festivals in Ireland.
 She has assisted at Yeats International Summer School and has been part of Clifden Arts Week, the Cúirt International Festival of Literature, which is held in Galway, and Listowel Writers’ Week.
 Since 2007 McBreen has been a Literary Advisor and Co-ordinator of the Oliver St. John Gogarty Literary Festival.
 She has also traveled to give readings and lectures in Illinois, Massachusetts, Georgia, Kentucky, Nebraska, Iowa, Alabama, Minnesota and Missouri.

-McBreen lives in both Tuam and Renvyle, Co.
-Galway.
+McBreen lives in both Tuam and Renvyle, County Galway.